lue-bird/elm-review-variables-between-case-of-access-in-cases/README.md

             case List.maximum scores of
                 -- This can never happen
                 Nothing ->
-                    -- so we'll just use the head
+                    -- so we'll just use the head or whatever scoreUi scoresHead
-                    scoreUi scoresHead

                 Just highestFound ->